MicrosoftDocs/dynamics365smb-docs/business-central/bank-reconciliation-with-copilot.md

 ### Save or discard matches

-The **Matched Proposals** section, review the suggested matches line by line, and then take the following actions:
+In the **Matched Proposals** section, review the suggested matches line by line, and then take the appropriate action:

 - To discard a single proposed match, select it in the list, and then select the **Delete Line** action.